SSIS vs AWS Glue vs Skyvia

 Enterprise support includes all Business support features, plus a dedicated Technical Account Manager (TAM) and Infrastructure Event Management with customizations.

 You can reach AWS Glue customer support by creating a case in the AWS Support Center.
 AWS Glue provides an SLA of 99.9% availability for its service.
-If you need premium support, you can avail of AWS Premium Support.
+If you need premium support, you can avail yourself of AWS Premium Support.

 Skyvia

-For paid customers there's also a phone support option, and additional support options for Enterprise customers.
+For paid customers, there's also a phone support option and additional support options for Enterprise customers.

 Pricing